We strive to keep our articles as accurate as possible. If you notice any inconsistencies or outdated info please let us know.

 Microsoft Excel is a program used to create electronic spreadsheets, to organize data into rows and columns and to perform mathematical calculations.
 By installing novaPDF you can convert your spreadsheets and workbooks into PDF files – simply choose novaPDF as a printer and once you click the Print button your spreadsheet will be converted to a PDF.
 Having your Excel spreadsheet in PDF format is an advantage if you want to send it to other users (the persons receiving it do not need in this case Excel installed) or to print it.

-To convert your Microsoft Excel spreadsheets to a PDF:
+How to convert your Microsoft Excel spreadsheets to a PDF:

 Download and install novaPDF on your computer if you haven't done this already by accessing our Download page

 Open Microsoft Office Excel 2013 (or previous) and go to File->Open, browse for the spreadsheet you want converted to PDF and open it

 Go to File->Print and in the Printer section select novaPDF

-- Before creating the PDF file you can adjust novaPDF's settings by using the Printer Properties link
+Before creating the PDF file you can adjust novaPDF's settings by using the Printer Properties link

 In the Settings section, you can choose to print the active worksheets (Print Active sheets), certain areas of the worksheet (Print Selection) or the Entire workbook.

 Click on Print and choose a location where you want the PDF file saved.
 After the PDF is created it will be automatically opened in the default PDF viewer.

 Convert Excel to PDF using the novaPDF Add-In